 In lower topographical latitudes, water usage for homes requires a temperature of 60o C that can be achieved by solar heating systems.

+The total capacity of a solar hot water system was 154 GW in 2007.
 However, Israel and Cyprus are the top countries where this system is in usage 90% of which is consumed for domestic use.

 In the United States, the total energy consumption for commercial buildings is 30%.